ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 | 11/6/2022 21:46    | 66.5375                        | 64                              | 3.96              | 2.5375          |
 | 11/7/2022 17:40    | 65.53                          | 66                              | 0.71              | 0.47            |

 The table shows that the system temperature sensor has exceptional accuarcy when compared to a purchased sensor.
-MORE ABOUT MAX ERROR AFTER LAST DATA POINT IS IN
+The max error found was just under 4% which is well within the level of accuracy which we were hoping for.
 ### Humidity
 The sensor was placed outside at different times and compared to the  humidity given by Weather.com.
 The test was preformed like this because the commercially available sensor turned out to be incredibly slow and inaccurate.
 It was also done in this way because an outdoor enviroment is where the robot will be used.
 | Date/Time Recorded | System Humidity Sensor (%RH) | Website Listed Humidtiy (%RH) | Percent Error (%) | Difference (%RH) |